anthfgreco/goblin-slayer/README.md

 https://anthfgreco.itch.io/goblin-slayer

+### How to run
+- Clone the project and use Unity 2019.4.35f1 and run it to play

+### Controls
 Using Oculus headset + controllers

-On left controller:
+- On left controller:
 	- Hold grip to aim laser
 	- Release grip to teleport

-On right controller:
+- On right controller:
 	- Aim gun and use grip to shoot

-How to run
-	- Clone the project and use Unity 2019.4.35f1 and run it to play